 If your child is arrested tensions may arise within your family.
 This may be worsened if your child is placed in custody.

-The family will receive various forms of assistance when a child is placed under the supervision of Juvenile Justice.
+The family will receive various forms of assistance when a child is placed under the supervision of Youth Justice.

 You can be with your child when they are interviewed by the police.

-You will be interviewed by a juvenile justice officer when the court asks for a background report on your child.
+You will be interviewed by a Youth Justice officer when the court asks for a background report on your child.
 Anything that you feel is relevant can be included.

 The family may be referred to counselling (either with or without the child) or to community agencies that provide further professional support and advice.

-A juvenile justice officer will remain in contact with you to ensure you have the opportunity to express any concerns.
+A Youth Justice officer will remain in contact with you to ensure you have the opportunity to express any concerns.

-You will be consulted in any supervision of your child that may be undertaken by Juvenile Justice.
+You will be consulted in any supervision of your child that may be undertaken by Youth Justice.

 You will be invited to participate in the individual case plan drawn up for your child.